giozom/Cucumber-Test-Framework-for-Newbies/README.md

 ***

-### You'll will need to run the following after you have cloned this project
+### You'll need to run the following after you have cloned this project
     gem install bundler
     bundle install